NCCA/Lectures/Python/Intro/slides.md

 - Python supports four different numerical types:
   - int (signed integers)
   - long (long integers [can also be represented in octal and hexadecimal])
-    - note long is removed in python 3.
+    - note long is removed in python 3 and int should be used
   - float (floating point real values)
   - complex (complex numbers)